Kindex

-Father's famous team, Don and John, were loaned to two General Authorities who went from Montpelier to the Star Valley Conference being held in Afton, Wyoming.
+Father's famous team, Don and John, were loaned to two General Authorities who traveled from Montpelier to the Star Valley Conference in Afton, Wyoming.
 Apparently the team was driven to exhaustion, for Don appeared to be ill in Afton and dropped dead after arriving back in Montpelier, just shortly after the brethren had caught their train to Salt Lake City.
 Father was depressed over the loss, and Don's burial in the pasture was the biggest funeral in Montpelier for several years."

-—William O. Clark, second son of Wilford W. Clark, 1963
+—William O. Clark, second child of Wilford W. Clark, 1963

 "Just to think of Uncle Wilford brings a surge of happy memories...He was never too busy, too tired, or too old to take an interest in those about him."